JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 ### `NoChargeTrappingModel`

 If no charge trapping model is selected, the default is the `NoChargeTrappingModel`.
-In this case, the signal is calculated using the Schockley-Ramo theorem, i.e. by evaluating the weighting potential `wpot` at every point `path[i]` of the charge drift path and multiplying it with the `charge` of the charge cloud.
+In this case, the signal is calculated using the Shockley-Ramo theorem, i.e. by evaluating the weighting potential `wpot` at every point `path[i]` of the charge drift path and multiplying it with the `charge` of the charge cloud.

 ### `BoggsChargeTrappingModel`